cold-world/hacker-news/README.md

 Features ->

 1. Get stories and comments from API.
-2. Revalidation data every 1 minute or manually by click on a button.
+2. Data revalidation every 1 minute or manually by click on a button.

 * * *
 ### [Demo](https://hacker-news-kappa-seven.vercel.app/)